Diss, Norfolk

 How Good Is Broadband in Diss?

-Broadband in Diss has improved significantly, with fibre connections offering speeds of 40–80Mbps across most of the town.
+Broadband in Diss has improved significantly, with fibre connections offering speeds of 40 to 80Mbps across most of the town.
 Full-fibre FTTP is being rolled out progressively, with newer developments already connected.
 County Broadband and BT both serve the area.
 Mobile coverage is good in the town centre with strong 4G from all networks.
 The combination of fast broadband and London train access makes Diss particularly attractive for hybrid workers who split their week between home and the capital.

 What Is Day-to-Day Life Like in Diss?

 Supermarkets include a Morrisons on the edge of town and a Tesco Express.
 Dining options range from the Saracen’s Head (a historic coaching inn) to contemporary cafés and international restaurants.
-The Diss Corn Hall arts centre provides live music, comedy, theatre, and cinema – a cultural asset that punches well above the town’s weight.
+The Diss Corn Hall arts centre provides live music, comedy, theatre, and cinema, a cultural asset that punches well above the town’s weight.

 What Is the Community Like in Diss?